vsrinivas/fuchsia/docs/sysret_problem.md

 below that address (at 0x00007ffffffff000), putting a SYSCALL instruction at the end of that page, and executing the SYSCALL instruction.

-To avoid this problem, we disallow mapping a page when the virtual address of the following page will be non-canonical.
+To avoid this problem:

+* We disallow mapping a page when the virtual address of the following page will be non-canonical.

+* We disallow setting the RIP register to a non-canonical address using **mx_thread_write_state**() when the address would be used with SYSRET.

 For more background, see "A Stitch In Time Saves Nine: A Case Of Multiple OS Vulnerability", Rafal Wojtczuk